gr4n173/gr4n173.github.io/crto_review/index.md

 ## Kudos

-Special thanks go out to `Keoin Gurung`, who motivated me to pursue this certification, and `Abartan Dhakal` for giving me a platform and supporting me all along the way.
+Special thanks go out to `Keoni Gurung`, who motivated me to pursue this certification, and `Abartan Dhakal` for giving me a platform and supporting me all along the way.

 Furthermore, a special thanks to `Rastamouse` the individual.